 At ‘Sweet Isle of Mine’, we are huge advocates for keeping all natural attractions clean and sustainable.
 That means, use bins provided and if these are full, please either bring rubbish home of dispose of properly in the nearby towns.

 Ireland’s best sights are its natural attractions, so let’s not spoil them.

 Things to Do Nearby

 Luckily, Bertra is only a 15 minute drive from the lively, colourful town of Westport.
 This town is a great base to explore some incredibly scenic locations, from Achill Island to Doo Lough Valley.
-We have created a comprehensive list of things to do on epic Achill Island.
-Have a look here.
+We have created a comprehensive guide to Westport, click here.